5exceptions-rakeshdiwan/mine-personal/README.md

 Appylar library for Android is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
 SDK enables developers to integrate Appylar Ads in any type of application.

-Appylar provides several type of ads and enables you to set ad where ever you want in application.
+Appylar provides several types of Ads and enables you to set Ads wherever you want in the application.

-Provided Ads by Appylar such as:
+The Ads provided by Appylar are like:

  - Banners
  - Insterstitials